Aydın Archaeological Museum: Exhibits

 In this section, finds from the prehistoric age are on display, which were unearthed at Tepecik Tumulus in Karakollar, Çine.
-These are earthenware idols, bone tools, stone axes as well as arrowheads, cutting and drilling tools made of flint and obsidian at Late Chalcolithic, Early, Middle and Prehistory of Anatolia#Late Bronze Age.
+These are earthenware idols, bone tools, stone axes as well as arrowheads, cutting and drilling tools made of flint and obsidian at Late Chalcolithic, Early, Middle, and Late Bronze Age.
 Also terracotta seal imprints of Hittites from the Late Bronze Age are found in this section.
 These seal imprints manifest their existence and influence in western Anatolia.